asif-mahmud25/food-app/README.md

 ### Live App

-Check out this app live by going to
+You can check out this app live by going to
 [Pro Valley](https://asif-mahmud25.github.io/pro-valley/) and then to Food App.